rusq/slackdump/README.rst

 =========
-Big thanks to all contributors, who submitted a pull request, reported a bug, suggested a feature, helped to reproduce, or spent time chatting with me on the Telegram or Slack to help to understand the issue and tested.
+Big thanks to all contributors, who submitted a pull request, reported a bug, suggested a feature, helped to reproduce, or spent time chatting with me on the Telegram or Slack to help to understand the issue and tested the proposed solution.

 Also, I'd like to thank all those who made a donation to support the project:

 - Vivek R.
 - Fabian I.
+- Ori P.
 - Shir B. L.
 - Emin G.
 - Robert Z.